Introduction

 Consolidation: CorrLang v0.9

-Therefore, in 2021, I started a re-implementation of the concepts graphqlintegrator.
-This time from a more foundational perspective, incorporating our idea of comprehensive systems (Stünkel et al. 2021).
-The latter is an abstract framework, heavily built on top of concepts from category theory, which might make reading the paper quite cumbersome for those who are not already familiar with this abstract branch of mathematics.
-The general idea, however, can be intuitively sketched out more easily:
+Therefore, in 2021, I started a re-implementation, based on the concepts in graphqlintegrator.
+This time, it was built from a more foundational perspective, incorporating our previously published idea of comprehensive systems (Stünkel et al. 2021).
+The latter is an abstract framework, heavily built upon concepts from category theory, which might make reading the paper quite cumbersome for those who are not already familiar with this abstract branch of mathematics.
+The general idea, however, can be sketched out quite intuitively:

 - software models (this can be schemas, data models, interface description langauages but also instances a.k.a. data sets) can abstractly be described as graphs, i.e. classes/concepts/objects are considered as nodes while references/associations/links are considered as edges.